“You have five minutes, class. Begin… now.”

 Experts who have studied math anxiety say that societal delusion is predicated on a pernicious American education myth: you’re either good at math, or you aren’t.
 It’s a strange affliction for Americans in particular, given our “I can do it!” culture.
 Still, the common wisdom is that the lucky ones are born with a math gene, a preternatural gift for unraveling the beauty and mystery of strange squiggles on a chalkboard.
 That leaves the rest, victims of a math deficiency that hobbles them for life, to struggle.

-According to Sheila Tobias, author of Overcoming Math Anxiety, unless a student suffers from a rare learning difference like dyscalculia, any child can be good at math.
-Maybe they won’t be Good Will Hunting good, but they can be accomplished enough to master the basics in school and even discover the beauty and joy that comes with logical, higher-ordered thinking and problem solving.
+According to Sheila Tobias, author of Overcoming Math Anxiety, unless a student suffers from a rare learning difference such as dyscalculia, any child can be good at math.
+Boaler agrees.
+Maybe they won’t be Good Will Hunting good, Tobias says, but they can be accomplished enough to master the basics in school and even discover the beauty and joy that comes with logical, higher-ordered thinking and problem solving.

 The implications are ominous.
 Ripley cites a 2010 study by the Center for Research in Mathematics and Science Education: “U.S. future teachers are getting weak training mathematically and are just not prepared to teach the demanding mathematics curriculum we need, especially for middle schools, if we hope to compete internationally.”